-WASHINGTON (AP) -- The U.S. Labor Department reports on the number of people who applied for unemployment benefits last week.
-The report will be released Thursday at 8:30 a.m.
-Eastern.
+WASHINGTON (AP) -- The U.S. Labor Department reports on the number of people who applied for unemployment benefits last week at 8:30 a.m.
+Eastern Thursday.

-BIG INCREASE: Economists forecast that weekly applications jumped 20,000 to a seasonally adjusted 285,000, according to a survey by the data firm FactSet.
+LITTLE CHANGE: Economists forecast that applications barely fell to 278,000 from 279,000 in the previous week, according to a survey by the data firm FactSet.

 - Unemployment Issues

 - Budget, Tax & Economy